dojo/docs/dojo/on.rst

 The on.emit function provides a normalized mechanism for dispatching events.
 This method will dispatch an event using the native event facilities when available, and will emulate these facilities otherwise.
 The emit function takes three arguments (the first two closely mirror the on function):

 * target - This is the target object (typically a DOM node) that will be the source of the event.
 The target object may be a host object with it's own event capabilities (like DOM elements or the window), or it may be a plain JavaScript object.
+This argument is optional, and if omitted the event is published on publish/subscribe hub.
 * eventType - This is the name of the event type to be dispatched (like "select").
 This event may be a standard event (like "click") or a custom event (like "finished").
 * eventProperties - This is an object with the properties of the event to be dispatched.
 Generally you should align your properties with W3C standards.
 Two properties are of particular importance: